brekekesoftware/brekekephone-invoke-example/README.md

 - `/src`: Contains the source code of the React Native app.
   - `/components`: Reusable React components.
   - `/config.ts`: Contains const account to make auto login to the BrekekePhone app.
+  - `/icons.ts`: Contains icons used in the app.
+  - `/colors.ts`: Contains colors common used in the app.
+  - `/store`: Contains the configs stored to save data storage.
 - `/android` and `/ios`: Platform-specific files for Android and iOS.

 ## Development